Educational institutions have “built in” donor bases within their alumni populations, but non-alumni can have tremendous philanthropic impact as well.

 How do you move these supporters from a transactional relationship to one that is deeper and more impactful for both them and the institution?

 Pay attention to their behaviors and the data:

-- Look at which emails they are subscribed to and which events they attend
+- Look at which emails from your institution they are subscribed to and which events they attend

 - Look at your public/private partnerships to determine which leaders are involved